 StoreLister: Features and Approach

-StoreLister is a newer entrant focused specifically on real-time store detection and product-level research.
-The platform emphasizes speed -- finding newly registered Shopify stores quickly -- and depth of data at both the store and product level.
+StoreLister is a newer entrant focused specifically on daily store detection and product-level research.
+The platform emphasizes speed, finding newly registered Shopify stores quickly, and depth of data at both the store and product level.

 Data collection method.
-StoreLister detects newly launched Shopify stores on a daily basis, claiming 98% accuracy in its detection.
-The system processes over 1,000 store updates per day, and the total database has grown to over 250,000 tracked stores.
+StoreLister detects newly launched Shopify stores on a daily basis.
+The system processes thousands of store updates per day, and the total database covers hundreds of thousands of tracked stores.

 What you get per store.
 StoreLister provides significantly more data per store listing.
 Beyond basic store information, you get complete product catalogs with pricing, store owner contact information, estimated traffic patterns, technology stack analysis including themes and apps used, product performance insights, and historical tracking data.
-This product-level depth is the primary differentiator -- you can see what a store actually sells without visiting it.
+This product-level depth is the main differentiator.
+You can see what a store actually sells without visiting it.

 Browsing and filtering.
 This is where the two tools diverge most.
 StoreLister offers advanced filtering by niche, price range, store age, country, language, currency, and domain extension.
 There is full-text search for specific terms, a diversity filter to limit products per store in results, and the ability to save and bookmark discoveries to personal collections.
 If you are doing serious shopify product research, these filters save significant time.